saalfeldlab/n5-spark/README.md

 The tool lists all slice TIFF images contained in the input directory and converts them into a 3D N5 dataset.<br/>
 The slice images are automatically sorted by their filenames in natural order, such that `1.tif` and `2.tif` are placed before `10.tif`.<br/>
 The block size can be specified as three comma-separated values, or as a single value as a shortcut for cube-shaped blocks.<br/>
-The slice dimension can be specified as `-d x`, `-d y`, or `-d z` (default) to treat input images as YZ, XZ, or XY slices respectively.
+The input images are assumed to be XY slices.

 ### N5 to slice TIFF series converter